The-going/evlproject/content/core/user-api/thread/_index.md

 deep knowledge of how EVL works internally.
 Entering a syscall-free section of code for which running out-of-band must be guaranteed on entry would be the only valid reason to call [evl_switch_oob()]({{% relref "#evl_switch_oob" %}}).
-This call returns zero on success, or a negated error code if something went wrong:
+This call returns zero on success, otherwise a negated error code if something went wrong:

 -EPERM		The current thread is not attached to the EVL core.